LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab02A-ExpressionsAndStatements.md

-These lab instructions were written by Brian Bird using Gemini 2.5 Pro, 10/29/2025.
+These lab instructions were written by Brian Bird with assistance from Gemini 2.5 Pro, 10/29/2025.